On the transition monoid of the Stallings automaton of a subgroup of a free group: Introduction

 Furthermore, inspired by the characterizations of normal, malnormal and cyclonormal subgroups in terms of their Stallings automata presented in \cite{kapovich}, we were also motivated to discuss these conjugacy conditions by inspecting the structure of the transition monoids of Stallings automata.
+More precisely, let $Q$ be the vertex set of the automaton $\mathcal{S}(K)$ and, given $u \in (A \cup A^{-1})^*$, denote by $\delta_u$ the partial transformation over $Q$ mapping a vertex $q \in Q$ to the vertex reached after reading $u$ from $q$ in $\mathcal{S}(K)$, whenever that is possible.
+In Theorem~\ref{thm:size:group}, we prove that a nontrivial subgroup $K \leq_{f.g.} F_A$ is normal in $F_A$ if and only if $M(K)$ is a group of size $|Q|$.
+Moreover, let $R_A$ be the set of all reduced words over the alphabet $A \cup A^{-1}$, and let $E = \{\delta_u \in M(K) \mid \delta_u = \delta_u^2, \, u \in R_A \setminus \{1\} \}$.
+Consider the restriction of the natural partial order on $M(K)$ to $E$, and let $k$ be the size of a maximal chain on $E$.
+In Theorem~\ref{thm:malnormal:me}, we prove that a nontrivial subgroup $K <_{f.g.} F_A$ is malnormal if and only if $k=2$ and $|E| = |Q| + 1$.

 This paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we present some background concepts needed for the upcoming sections.
 In Section~\ref{sec:auto}, we include some results regarding the structure of the automorphism group of a free group, as well as the effect of automorphisms at the level of Stallings automata.
 We briefly explore what happens when the transition monoid of a Stallings automaton is a group in Section~\ref{sec:transgroup}.
 In Section~\ref{sec:main}, we state our most important results regarding pseudovarieties that are stable under every automorphism of a free group.
 Finally, in Section~\ref{sec:conjug}, we discuss normal, malnormal and cyclonormal subgroups of $F_A$ using the transition monoid of the Stallings automaton.
 We end with some comments regarding future directions of work.